 Pause / enable notifications

-Pause your notifications
+Pause notifications

 Automatic pausing for "Busy" status and "Activate Notifications"